vrsuv/Chequiz/README.md

-# CM3050 Final Coursework
 # Chequiz guide

 Please follow the following steps to run the Chequiz app on a local machine.

-Download the CM3050_FinalCourseWk_codes.zip files and open the terminal.
+Download the files and open terminal.

-Navigate to the project directory cd CM3050_FinalCourseWk_codes
+Navigate to the project directory cd <project directory>

 ## Install dependencies
 npm install

-## Install these additional libraries
+## Install additional libraries

 npm install react-native-tableview-simple
 npm install expo-haptics